-The applicant should submit course-information which evidences the above.
-Applicants are expected to be able to communicate the knowledge gained in training and supervised practice in verbal and written form; training and supervised practice should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, counselling approaches used and the counsellor's own psychological processes; these abilities should be reflected in all parts of the application, including the case study and interview.
-UKAHPP places emphasis not only on formal training but also on the creative use of knowledge gained in training, and qualities of creativity, openness, warmth and maturity.
-During training, applicants are expected to have completed one piece of written work (not a case study) on a counselling-related subject of at least 5,000 words, or two pieces totaling 5,000 words (or, to agree to write such a piece at a later date if requested).
+The applicant should submit course-information with examples from the syllabus which evidences the above.
+Applicants are expected to be able to communicate the knowledge gained in training and supervised practice in verbal and written form; training and supervised practice should have led to the development of abilities for critical reflection on the client's process, the therapeutic relationship, psychotherapeutic counselling approaches used and the psychotherapeutic counsellor's own psychological processes.
+These abilities should be reflected in all parts of the application, including the case study and interview.
+UKAHPP places emphasis not only on formal training but also on the critical and creative use of knowledge gained in training, and qualities of creativity, openness, warmth and maturity.
+During training, applicants are expected to have completed one piece of written work (not a case study) on a psychotherapeutic counselling-related subject of at least 5,000 words, or two pieces totaling 5,000 words (or, to agree to write such a piece at a later date if requested).

-2. To have regular supervision of client casework at all times whilst in practice.
-For any client-work during training and for at least the first 5 years post-training UKAHPP requires the supervision to be provided by a more experienced practitioner, preferably on a one-to-one basis.
-Applicants for counsellor accreditation should have completed 450 hours of client contact under supervision, and for 100 of the 450 client hours supervision must have been at a ratio of at least 1 hour supervision to 6 hours' client contact; preferably these 100 client hours at the 1:6 supervision ratio will have been completed during training as 'training supervision' but UKAHPP will consider applications where this period of intensive supervision is undertaken after training.
+2. The applicant must have regular supervision of client casework at all times whilst in practice.
+For any client-work conducted during training and for at least the first 5 years post-training UKAHPP requires the supervision to be provided by a more experienced practitioner, preferably on a one-to-one basis.
+Applicants for psychotherapeutic counsellor accreditation should have completed 450 hours of client contact under supervision, and for 100 of the 450 client hours supervision must have been at a ratio of at least 1 hour supervision to 6 hours' client contact; preferably these 100 client hours at the 1:6 supervision ratio will have been completed during training as 'training supervision'.
+However UKAHPP will consider applications where this period of intensive supervision is undertaken post-training.
 For the remainder of the 450 client hours the supervision ratio is not specified, but the minimum of 1.5 hours supervision per month applies.
 Note that peer supervision on its own is not acceptable for trainees and inexperienced counsellors.
-Evidence of counselling supervision through statements by past and present supervisors must be provided.
-Counselling supervision is not line management and should be clearly distinguished from such.
-The supervisor will not be the same person as the applicant's therapist/counsellor.
-Where this has occurred, please contact UKAHPP to discuss.
+Evidence of psychotherapeutic counselling supervision through statements by past and present supervisors must be provided.
+Psychotherapeutic counselling supervision is not line management and should be clearly distinguished from such.
+The supervisor will not be the same person as the applicant's therapist/psychotherapeutic counsellor or trainer whose role is to assess.
+Where this has occurred, please contact UKAHPP to discuss the matter.

 B. Experience Route